rl1987/trickster.dev/tricksterblog/content/post/python-web-scraping-tips-and-tricks.md

 distribute workload across threads, not processes.
 Luckily, Python developers were kind enough to provide us with [`multiprocessing.dummy`](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.dummy) module that has the same API as `multiprocessing`, but will create and use a pool of worker threads instead.
-For example, one could initialise a thread pool object and call the `map()` method with two arguments: 1) function to scrape single page and 2) list of page URLs.
+For example, one could initialize a thread pool object and call the `map()` method with two arguments: 1) function to scrape single page and 2) list of page URLs.
 The thread pool will automatically run the requests concurrently and return a list of results.
 You may not want to wait for all results to come at once and may prefer to incrementally receive them as they become ready.
 This can be achieved with `imap()` method of `ThreadPool`.